BLACKujira/RTF2ModdingGuide/Chapter1_TheBasics/en/InstallingBlueprintMods.md

 If there is no `.sig` file, you can **copy** any `.sig` file from the `Paks` folder, paste it into the `LogicMods` folder, and rename it to match the `.pak` file name of the Blueprint Mod.

+- Unlike PAK Mods, **do not rename the Blueprint Mod's .pak file** unless the mod author specifically requests it.
+Otherwise, the Blueprint Mod will not function properly.

 ![LogicModsFolder](../image/LogicModsFolder.png)

 ### Example: Installing SimpleBossLifeBarMod